 Plastic Dog Pool

-If you are looking for something a bit more simple, which will allow you to spray down your pup quickly so he can cool off in a hurry, then go with the Booster Bath large pet bathing station.
+If you are looking for something a bit more simple, then go with the Booster Bath large pet bathing station.

 The product features a large and spacious tub that is elevated on firm legs.